 class="zpheading zpheading-style-none zpheading-align-left " data-editor="true"><p><b><span style="font-size:32px;">Applications for Physical Reconditioning</span></b></p></h2></div>

 <div data-element-id="elm_lYG9jVnlqponVNmgcm_xqw" data-element-type="text" class="zpelement zpelem-text "><style></style><div class="zptext zptext-align-left " data-editor="true"><div><p><b><span style="font-size:13.5pt;">Example: Patellofemoral Pain and Quadriceps Reconditioning</span></b></p><p>Patellofemoral pain (PFP) is common in running and jumping athletes and is frequently associated with quadriceps inhibition and reduced load tolerance early in rehabilitation.
 WBV has been studied as an adjunct to lower-extremity strengthening in this population.
-Randomized controlled trials demonstrate that WBV combined with exercise improves pain, functional outcomes, and neuromuscular activation compared with exercise alone.( 7)</p><p><br/></p><p>From a performance rehabilitation standpoint, high-energy WBV allows clinicians to increase neuromuscular demand in semi-squat or split-stance positions while controlling joint loading.
+Randomized controlled trials demonstrate that WBV combined with exercise improves pain, functional outcomes, and neuromuscular activation compared with exercise alone.( 7)</p><p><br></p><p>From a performance rehabilitation standpoint, high-intensity WBV allows clinicians to increase neuromuscular demand in semi-squat or split-stance positions while controlling joint loading.
 This makes it particularly useful in early-to-mid reconditioning phases prior to full tolerance of traditional resistance or plyometric loading.</p></div></div>

 </div><div data-element-id="elm_bgLQDo02sxDnLly5P3gzQA" data-element-type="heading" class="zpelement zpelem-heading "><style></style><h2

-class="zpheading zpheading-style-none zpheading-align-left " data-editor="true"><p><b><span style="font-size:32px;">Where High-Energy Vibration Outperforms Passive Modalities</span></b></p></h2></div>
+class="zpheading zpheading-style-none zpheading-align-left " data-editor="true"><p><b><span style="font-size:32px;">Where High-Intensity Vibration Outperforms Passive Modalities</span></b></p></h2></div>

 <div data-element-id="elm_pK9_BQFavtLp5lxiwWqq1A" data-element-type="text" class="zpelement zpelem-text "><style></style><div class="zptext zptext-align-left " data-editor="true"><div><p>Passive modalities such as heat, ice, or other symptom-focused interventions do not provide a meaningful neuromuscular training stimulus.
-High-energy WBV outperforms passive modalities when the clinical goal is to increase motor unit recruitment, proprioceptive challenge, and task-specific neuromuscular readiness.</p><p>WBV is most appropriate when the objective is to:</p><ul><li>Increase neuromuscular activation prior to strength or power training.(1)</li><li>Progress stabilization and balance demands without excessive external load.(4,5)</li><li>Bridge early reconditioning to higher-load performance tasks in pain-limited athletes.(7)</li></ul></div></div>
+High-intensity WBV outperforms passive modalities when the clinical goal is to increase motor unit recruitment, proprioceptive challenge, and task-specific neuromuscular readiness.</p><p><br></p><p>WBV is most appropriate when the objective is to:</p><ul><li>Increase neuromuscular activation prior to strength or power training.(1)</li><li>Progress stabilization and balance demands without excessive external load.(4,5)</li><li>Bridge early reconditioning to higher-load performance tasks in pain-limited athletes.(7)</li></ul></div></div>

 </div><div data-element-id="elm_pt3qx3YdJxUR4csFEn5SzA" data-element-type="heading" class="zpelement zpelem-heading "><style></style><h2